lorents17/iCatalyst/README.md

 |`TruePNG` + `Advdef`|`TruePNG` + `PNGWolfZopfli`|
 |The compression ratio is ~ 10% higher compared to Adobe Photoshop CC 2014 (Save for Web)|The compression ratio is ~ 2% higher compared to Advanced optimization modes, compression speed below ~ 5 times|

-`Interlace option` — None.
-Displays the image in a browser only when download is complete.

 - `Skip` — skip the optimization of images PNG.

+PNG interlace method:
+- `None` — displays the image in a browser only when download is complete.
+- `Adam7` — displays low-resolution versions of the image in a browser as the file downloads.
+Interlacing makes download time seem shorter, but it also increases file size (not support).

 ### JPEG optimization settings